 - The easiest way to deliver readings, assignments, videos, etc. to your students remotely is through a Learning Management System (LMS).
-Rutgers is currently using three learning management systems, Blackboard, Canvas, and Sakai.
+Rutgers is currently using Canvas.

-- While it is not recommended, if you chose not to use a learning management system, you could also distribute and collect materials via collaboration tools that you are familiar with or email.
+- While it is not recommended, if you choose not to use Canvas, you could also distribute and collect materials via collaboration tools that you are familiar with or email.

 Recording and Delivering Lectures

-- Kaltura allows you to record a presentation that includes PowerPoint, your desktop, your face via webcam, and/or just your voice and can be accessed through Blackboard, Canvas, and Sakai.
+- Kaltura allows you to record a presentation that includes PowerPoint, your desktop, your face via webcam, and/or just your voice and can be accessed through Canvas.

 - Kaltura will automatically transcribe the audio into captions to ensure that the video is accessible.

 When planning to take your course remotely during a prolonged change in operating status, you will want to look at what is feasible.
 Based on the anticipated duration, what can you realistically accomplish?
 Is your original course schedule and syllabus still attainable?
 What sort of knowledge do you have of learning technologies that can be leveraged during the closure?
 What regularly occurring activities will have to be adapted or changed in order to be facilitated remotely?
 Is your hope that students will keep up with the existing reading and assignments or are you hoping to generate discussion or deliver synchronous sessions?

 While there will be special circumstances that may require additional technologies, in general the following equipment will make it possible for you to move your class online: